danielruskin/danielruskin.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I was interviewed in an [article](https://engineering.washu.edu/news/2024/Engineering-students-take-on-social-choice.html) about a wonderful course I'm taking this semester, *Special Topics in Systems Engineering: Modeling and Design of Social Choice Systems.*
+I was interviewed for an [article](https://engineering.washu.edu/news/2024/Engineering-students-take-on-social-choice.html) about a wonderful course I'm taking this semester, *Special Topics in Systems Engineering: Modeling and Design of Social Choice Systems.*